towns-protocol/towns/clients/web/app/README.md

 yarn install
 ```

+2. Copy `.env.local-sample` to `.env.local` and update.

-2. Start local server by typing the following.
+3. Start local server by typing the following.
 Instructions to open the browser
    on `localhost:3000` should follow.

 ```